-I think first and foremost we should look back at what Mikael’s childhood might have been like.
-Though we have yet to see any flashbacks to this period of time, we do know one thing about Mikael’s childhood for sure: Mikael had an admiration for his father and his father was a tough man.
-Mikael mentions that his father trained him from when he was a little child and had he shown any weakness his father would have corrected him, adding that “mothers love their children, fathers make them strong.”
+First and foremost we should look back at what Mikael’s childhood might have been like.
+Though we have yet to see any flashbacks to this period of time, we do know one thing about Mikael’s childhood for sure: Mikael had an admiration for his father and his father was one tough son of a bitch.
+Mikael tells Davina, during their heart-warming training session, that his father trained him from when he was a little child and that had he shown any weakness his father would have ‘corrected’ him.
+Adding that “mothers love their children, fathers make them strong.”
+Not something you’d expect if daddy was a teddybear.
 We also have another hint at this sort of behaviour from Klaus when he says about Mikael that “perhaps his father made him the way he was.”
-In short my image of Mikael’s childhood is that his father was very rough on him and engrained in him a very warrior-like and practical mentality, drilling into his mind the importance of strength and of the idea that “fathers make their children strong.”

-We also know however that later when Mikael had his first children, Finn and Freya, he was kind to them.
-Loving both of them greatly, though especially Freya.
-I suspect that while he admired his father all his life, he disagreed in part with his father’s philosophy about what it meant to be a parent.
-He would still make his children strong, but after looking into little Freya’s eyes for the first time he could not bring himself to not shower them with affection as well.
-I think this backfired the moment Freya died (or at least when Mikael thought she’d died) of plague.
-I think at this point Mikael blamed himself.
-Freya had been too weak to resist the plague that had claimed her and this was his fault for not making her strong, for spoiling her with affection.
-He now knew his father had been right all along and he hadn’t fulfilled his duty towards his children (making them strong like his father made him strong).
-He then slipped into a depression because of his grief and guilt about this, taking distance from those he loved in fear of failing them again and being himself hurt in the process (namely losing another loved one).
+We also know however that later, when Mikael had his first children (Finn and Freya), he was kind to them.
+He clearly loved both of them greatly, though especially Freya.
+So I suspect that while he’d admired his father all his life, he disagreed in part with his father’s philosophy about what it meant to be a parent.
+He would still make his children strong, but after looking into little Freya’s eyes for the first time he could not bring himself not to shower them with affection as well.
+This backfired the moment Freya died, or at least when Mikael thought she’d died, of plague.
+At this point Mikael blamed himself.
+Freya had been too weak to resist the plague that had claimed her and this was his fault for not making her strong.
+For spoiling her with affection.
+He now realized his father had been right all along.
+He came to believe he hadn’t fulfilled his duty towards his children (making them strong like his father made him strong).
+As a result of his grief and guilt about this he slipped into a depression, taking distance from those he loved in fear of failing them again and being himself hurt in the process.
+He simply could not bear losing another loved one.

 Klaus is Born

 We also know from Esther that when Klaus was born, Mikael’s spirits were renewed.
 Mikael himself said that he thought Klaus had “the eyes of the warrior.”
 Based on this I suspect that upon Klaus’ birth he saw something in Klaus.
-A strength that the others had lacked.
+A strength the others had lacked.
 He figured that this new child would become strong and he took it upon himself to raise him right this time.
-To do as his father had taught him.
+To raise him as his father had taught him.
 This time he would not fail.
-As such Klaus became the target of all of Mikael’s expectations and came to play an important part in Mikael’s self-esteem.
+As a result Klaus became the target of all of Mikael’s expectations and so he came to play an important part in Mikael’s self-esteem.

 Henrik Dies & The Truth is Revealed

-When Henrik died not only did Mikael’s feelings towards Klaus grow even darker, though not dark enough not to turn Klaus along with the rest of his children, but he had also had enough of it.
-This second child to die pushed him over the edge and to make sure it would never happen again he had Esther turn all his children into vampires.
-Henrik’s death is also possibly what instilled in Mikael a hatred for the wolves.
-Though it is worth noting he may have had some hatred for them already considering how prideful he is.
-After all he and his people had to hide from the wolves every full moon.
+When Henrik died not only did Mikael’s feelings towards Klaus grow even darker, though not dark enough not to turn Klaus along with the rest of his children, but he’d also had enough of it.
+This second child to die pushed him over the edge.
+To make sure it would never happen again he had Esther turn all his children into vampires.
+Henrik’s death could also have been what instilled in Mikael a hatred for the wolves.
+Although it is worth noting he may have had some hatred for them already considering how prideful he is.
+After all him and his people had to hide from the wolves every full moon.
 Something which I think would’ve felt embarassing to Mikael, who had been trained by his father to be a fearless warrior.
-It’s not very brave, after all, to run and hide from these wolves simply because they could not control themselves (in his view).
+And it’s not very brave, after all, to run and hide from these wolves simply because they could not control themselves (in his view).

-I think Mikael was being truthful in saying he didn’t know why he hated Klaus even when he was a child, but this is why I personally think he did.
+I think Mikael was being truthful in saying he didn’t know why he hated Klaus when he was a child.
+This is why I personally think he did.
 No matter how correct or incorrect this analysis is though, I hope to see more of his psychology uncovered in the future (through flashbacks and the like).

 - Life Among Giants – A Psychological Examination of Marcel’s Childhood